 Furthermore, a certificate of authenticity only makes sense if the item being certified is uniquely identifiable using a serial number that matches the certificate.
 Silver coins and small bars do not have serial numbers therefore a certificate could not be linked to the specific coins, making the certificate effectively meaningless.
 However you can have a DUX Test perfomed on your bullion and have it marked with a TPL (tamper proof label).

 We are very particular about buying back bullion, as a proper bullion dealer would need to be well aware of what it sells and buys back.
-The following are the key factors that apply to Silver Bullion Pte Ltd:
+All bullion bought back from customers are authenticated with testing equipment first before the sell back transaction is confirmed.

 Having said this, the vast majority of our bullion is new and are shipped directly from the mints or foundries.